tir38/android-thread-producer-consumer-example/README.md

 4. We can limit the number of items in the queue by using a `BlockingQueue`, instead of a `ConcurrentLinkedQueue`.

-No matter how we process these data points on the UI (via the `BlockingQueue` or a custom `Handler`) we will interfere with other UI events.
+No matter how we process these data points on the UI (via a `Queue` or a `HandlerThread`) we will interfere with other UI events.
 So we need to take care that our processing doesn't block the UI thread.

 Suggested Reading: